Skip to content

 Curated reading paths — pieces ordered by how the thinking builds, not when they were published.
 Start anywhere.

-From interface physics to constraint architecture — what changes when machines are on the other side.
+The theoretical layer — what changes when machines are on the other side of the interface.

 1. Design Physics: When Interfaces Meet Agents